-- one-off or annual events including seminars, conferences, workshops and professional development activities.
+Funding is provided for one-off or annual events including workshops, masterclasses, forums and professional development activities.

 Applying for a grant:

-When the round is open, you can apply for a grant here:
+When the round is open, you can apply for a grant Here

-- not for profit incorporated bodies
+- Not for profit incorporated bodies

-- co-operatives or trusts, local government authorities
+- Co-operatives or trusts, local government authorities

 To be eligible for funding, organisations must be legally constituted.
 Applicants need to provide proof of their legal status.

+A consortium or a group of organisations working collaboratively may make applications.
 In this case, one eligible organisation must be nominated as the lead organisation.
-The Funding Agreement will be between Screen NSW and the lead organisation.
+The Funding Agreement will be between Create NSW and the lead organisation.

 Applications may be considered from non-NSW based organisations where the applicant can demonstrate that the project occurs in NSW or has significant benefit for NSW residents.